 Men’s smart casual interview outfits can be fun and relaxed, too.
 Pairing dark jeans or khaki pants with a checkered button-down makes for a comfortable office fit.
 Another popular look is a basic solid-color cotton t-shirt with a blazer on top.
 Paired with dress pants, khakis, or jeans, this makes for a great smart casual look.
 If your interview is during the winter months, you can also add a sweater over your button-down or t-shirt.

 To find more inspiration, see #InterviewOutfitsSmartCasual

 You should look put together and professional regardless of whether you’re applying for an office job or a camp counselor position.
 While summer jobs are often more laid back, you should still pay attention to your outfit.

 For a summer job interview, women should wear well-fitting khakis or dress pants and a blouse.
 While sleeveless blouses are allowed, avoid spaghetti straps or tight-fitting tops.
 You can also opt for a dress or a skirt as long as it is long enough and not too revealing.
 Avoid wearing sneakers in your interview.
 Instead, wear low heels, flats, or other closed-toe shoes.

-While young men are not required to wear a tie to a summer job interview, you should still dress professionally.
+While young men are not required to wear a tie to a summer job interview, they should still dress professionally.
 A button-down shirt or a collared t-shirt tucked into khakis or dress pants is a popular outfit choice.
 If your employer allows you to wear shorts, ensure they are linen or khakis, not denim and cargo shorts.
 To complete your interview outfit, wear closed shoes like dress shoes or boat shoes.
 Most importantly, avoid wearing caps or hats to your interview, as these look unprofessional.